ros2/design/articles/115_topic_and_service_name_mapping.md

 - No prefix

-- The prefix is restructured to be a suffix, i.e. `rX_<topic>` -> `<topic>_rX_`
+- The prefix is restructured to be a suffix, i.e. `rX<topic>` -> `<topic>_rX_`

   - this would be unique to user defined names because they cannot have a trailing underscore (`_`)

 Trade-offs:

-- more difficult to distinguish ROS created DDS topics from normal or built-in DDS topics when listing them using DDS tools because they are not sorted by a prefix
+- more difficult to distinguish ROS created DDS topics from normal or built-in DDS topics when listing them using DDS tools because they are not sorted by a ROS specific prefix

 - if the service name is suffixed again by the DDS vendor (like in Connext's implementation of Request-Reply) then it would be potentially difficult to differentiate from a user's topic name